niryarden/sweetcase/USAGE_EXAMPLES.md

 <br /><br />

 ## Type as Expression
-Another useful example is using the type of a variable as the expression
+Another useful example is using the type of a variable as the expression:
 ```python
 data = ["sweet", "case"]
 switch(type(data), [